Skip to main content

 • Water Efficiently

 Landscape Irrigation accounts for over half of the water usage in Broward County.
-With competing interests in how water is use it is important that we utilize different methods to ensure we Water Efficiently.
+With competing interests in how water is used, it is important that we learn how to water our landscapes efficiently.
 Remember water restrictions are still in effect.
-Below are some helpful links to ensure you are utilizing Water Efficiently.
+Below are some helpful links to ensure you are utilizing water efficiently.

 SFWMD WaterWise: South Florida